nslay/ircbnx/ReadMe.txt

 IRCBNX exhibits some of the following additional behaviors:
 - It will shitlist users who kick it from a channel.
-- It will automatically logout users after 10 minutes.
+- It will automatically logout users after 10 minutes of inactivity.
 - It will produce responses either when whispered or addressed in the channel (i.e. using its nickname in a message).
 - It will say "Hi!" when a second user joins the channel.